jcirimel/sluggosim/README.md

 ALL OF THESE CAN AND SHOULD BE INSTALLED WITH PIP. just do pip install <package>, you might need root (sudo).

-Evey frame, algo.run() is given the given, the RGB array which is already set up nicely work work with opencv, and a controller to move around the ROV.
-There is full degree of movement with transpositions (like sliding along x,y,z) and rotations (pitch, yaw, roll).
+Evey frame, algo.run() is given the image, the RGB array which is already set up nicely work work with opencv, and a controller to move around the ROV.
+There is full degree of movement with translations (like sliding along x,y,z) and rotations (pitch, yaw, roll).
 These can be used by doing something like controller.move_in() or controller.pitch_left(). controller.stop() should be called at the start of each algo.run() iteration because there is no way to return specific transformations to neutral.